bartoszwais/bartoszwais.github.io/community_regulations.md

 ---
-title: Community rules
+title: Community regulations
 layout: page
-permalink: "/community/rules"
+permalink: "/community/regulations"
 ---

-## Community rules [draft]
 1. Each new maker has to be accepted by existing ones, creator of Regular Lighter&reg; product has exclusive right for final decision.